Passkey vs. WebAuthn: What's the Difference?

 Keep Your Passwords Safe & Secure With TeamPassword

-TeamPassword was designed for businesses who share passwords.
-It's one of the easiest password managers to use, while offering industry-standard AES 256-bit vault encryption (see our security page here).
+TeamPassword was designed for businesses that share passwords.
+It's the easiest password manager to use and provides industry-standard AES 256-bit vault encryption (see the TeamPassword security page) and enforceable two-factor authentication.

 Enhance your password security